 Professor Ehrman doesn’t deny that the gospels were known in the second century, but he does say that they weren’t written before that.
 He doesn’t acknowledge that for the second century Church to have been using them, and that they were already known across the empire, they must have already been there and in use.
 As Chapman states “Tradition, acceptance, implies many previous years of habitual use”.
 If they weren’t written until the second century, they would not have been known over such a wide geographical area so quickly.
 But Professor Ehrman ignores this obvious fact and isolates their origin to the second century in an attempt to rob them of authenticity and integrity.

 The gospels will always have critics who will do their best to neutralise them because they are the word of God; they are the Gospel of Jesus Christ, the Son of God.
 As such, they require a response from all humanity.
 The response of unbelievers is to reject them because they reject God.
-Their cry is “We will not have this man to reign over us” (Lk 19:14).
+Their cry is “We do not have this man to reign over us” (Lk 19:14 RSV-CE).
 And they think that if they can discredit the gospels, they make God disappear.
 They try to get as many people as possible to shake their fists at God along with themselves and foolishly think that they are beyond accountability.
 But the word of God still stands, and it remains a witness against them, pronouncing judgment on all who disobey.
-And “He that sitteth in the heavens shall laugh: the LORD shall have them in derision.
-Then shall he speak unto them in his wrath, and vex them in his sore displeasure” (Ps 2:4-5).
+And “He who sits in the heavens laughs; the LORD has them in derision.
+Then he will speak to them in his wrath, and terrify them in his fury” (Ps 2:4-5).

 Bart Ehrman is a thief.
-Jesus said “The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.
-I am the good shepherd: the good shepherd giveth his life for the sheep” (Jn 10:10-11).
-But Bart Ehrman says “I came to think of the Christian message about God, Christ, and the salvation he brings as a kind of religious“myth”, or group of myths…..
+Jesus said “The thief comes only to steal and kill and destroy; I came that they may have life, and have it abundantly.
+I am the good shepherd.
+The good shepherd lays down his life for the sheep” (Jn 10:10-11).
+But Bart Ehrman says “I came to think of the Christian message about God, Christ, and the salvation he brings as a kind of religious “myth”, or group of myths…..
 Jesus’ death was not a myth, but the idea that it was a death that brought about salvation was a myth” (Ehrman 2010, p 275-276).

 The contrast is clear, and vast.
 Between the two is a great gulf which cannot be crossed.
 It is the difference between life and death, heaven and hell.
 Ehrman can call God a “never-dying eternal Nazi” if he likes (Ehrman 2010, p 276), but as far as eternity is concerned, God is the only friend he has; and if he rejects him and his offers of peace and joy, he must face God as an enemy, and an eternity without him.